MattFiler/OpenCAGE/README.md

 Edited game content is not included in the back-up/reset functionality due to the size of some of the files.
 Manually backing up certain files is recommended, or alternatively, Steam can provide the option to reset to vanilla by validating files.

----

-This is a live project and something I'm developing in my free time.
-Certain things may be unfinished or temperamental.
-Any in-development sections of the tools will always be labelled as such!

-There are a number of new features currently in the pipeline that will be available soon, such as script editing and improved texture/model support.
-Stay tuned!

 ## Setting up OpenCAGE

 Assuming you already have Alien: Isolation installed...